intvsteve/VINTage/INTV.jzIntv/README.txt

 NOTE:
 -----
-If you've retrieved the sources from a source control repository, you must ensure that the programs in the tools/Mac subdirectory have properly retained the executable bit.
+Ensure that the programs in the tools/Mac and / or tools/Linux subdirectory have properly retained the executable bit.
 If these programs do not have execute permissions, Mono may crash in native code when attempting to execute the program from C#.
+See the bug report here:
 See the bug report here:

   https://bugzilla.xamarin.com/show_bug.cgi?id=37138